PRIArobotics/Hedgehog/docs/source/project_structure.rst

 Hedgehog_
     Contains this documentation, and also a Makefile that serves as the entry point into Hedgehog software installation.
-    Executing the Makefile will clone the :ref:`HedgehogBundle <repo-HedgehogBundle>` and install different components.

 .. _repo-HedgehogBundle:

 HedgehogBundle_
     Bundles installation scripts into one repository.
-    The bundle contains folders for installations of the HWC firmware, server, IDE and client.
+    The bundle contains folders for installations of Python, Node, OpenCV, protoc, the HWC firmware, server, IDE, client, and boot service.

-HedgehogGui_
-    A desktop Python application based on Kivy for writing and running Python client programs.
-    It is not actively developed, as it was superseded by :ref:`hedgehog-ide <repo-hedgehog-ide>`.
+HedgehogTester_
+    A simple client program that helps testing all of Hedgehog's hardware.